Text not displaying properly

 - Click OK.
 Your computer will proceed with the installation of new fonts.

-- You can also follow these Windows XP instructions or Windows Vista instructions to install new fonts on your computer.
+- You can also follow these Windows Vista instructions to install new fonts on your computer.

 Check your font rendering software